-- a.
-The Sub-Committee is invited to note the report and take cognizance of the lack of NAVTEX stations, excluding Namibia, north of the South African international borders. - b.
-The Master Plan is updated as indicated in the GMDSS Table. - 13.
-Synopsis for meeting minutes: The Sub-Committee to note the following: - a.
-The lack of NAVTEX Stations north of the South African international borders. - b.
-Slow progress and the lack of adequate MSI implementation by States in the Great Rift Valley in the Southern African region and that a Sub-Area VIIA has been identified. - c.
-At RHC (SAIHC) meetings member states are kept reminded of the importance of maritime safety and encouraged to implement MSI measures.
+a.
+The Sub-Committee is invited to note the report and take cognizance of the lack of NAVTEX stations, including now Namibia, north of the South African international borders.

+13. Synopsis for meeting minutes:

+a.
+The lack of NAVTEX Stations north of the South African international borders.

+- b.
+Slow progress and the lack of adequate MSI implementation by States in the Great Rift Valley in the Southern African region and that a Sub-Area VIIA has been identified.
+Namibia leads by example by working towards becoming fully GMDSS compliant albeit problems experienced with NAVTEX broadcasts. - c.
+The RHC (SAIHC) instills the awareness of maritime safety and encourages the implementation of MSI measures by member states. - d.
+A contingency plan arrangement with NAVAREA II for AOR-E has been put in place but as such not yet been tested.
+The IOR coverage plan has as yet not been resolved.
+South Africa intends to further investigate an internal mutual support arrangement with the Centre for Seawatch and Response (MRCC, Cape Town).

 Prepared by: M.N.
-Nelson
+Nelson August 2011